This post is structured as follows.

 - Calling the React Native Device Info Plugin

 In this post, the easiest way to get the device information in React Native will be illustrated easily and step by step.
-React Native does not provide all the required device details out-of-the-box, that's why a plugin is needed to retrieve these information.
+React Native does not provide all the required device details out-of-the-box, that's why a plugin is needed to retrieve this information.

 The plugin used is react-native-device-info.